bemer/lts-workshop/README.md

 ## 3) If you are using a Windows machine (srsly?)

-We strongly recommend to spin up a Linux EC2 instance.
+We strongly recommend you to spin up a Linux EC2 instance.
 None of these labs were even tested in Windows environments.

 ## 4) This is not everything we have for today.
 There's more!